Tutorial 2: Something a little more practical – a web page change detector

 The main application component will now use the detector resource added by

-.
-It adds one event listener which reacts to change events by creating
+ChangeDetectorComponent.
+It adds one event listener which reacts to change events by

-method here has run to completion, the event loop finally has a chance to run
+Once the start() method here has run to completion, the event loop finally has a

 Now that your application code is in good shape, you will need to give the user an easy way to configure it.
 This is where YAML configuration files come in handy.
 They’re clearly structured and are far less intimidating to end users than program code.
 And you can also have more than one of them, in case you want to run the program with a different configuration.